DataDrum/APIDocs/source/index.html.md

 This endpoint does everything above but for two (or more) indicators.
 You can keep going with many more as long as they're separated by commas.

-The example on the right compared Ukraine's annual inflation with that in Mexico with the indicator `mx_cpi_headline_annual.val`
+The example on the right compares Ukraine's annual inflation with that in Mexico with the indicator `mx_cpi_headline_annual.val`

 Annual inflation in Mexico was around five times lower than that in Ukraine towards the end of 2008.